 Requirements for the location of arrival

 One of the requirements tied to the visa for Kenya is that travellers can only arrive in the country at the location where a control post is stationed.
-This includes most airports, harbours and border crossing.
+This includes most airports, harbours and border crossings.
 It is highly recommended checking if your location of arrival falls under this.

 Permitted locations of arrival by plane